badlogic/dos-dev-template/README.md

 # DOS demo/game development template
 ![screenshot.png](screenshot.png)

-Want to relieve the 90ies and create little demos and games for DOS using C/C++ with "modern" tools?
+Want to relive the 90ies and create little demos and games for DOS using C/C++ with "modern" tools?
 Then this project template is for you.

 It's a turn key solution to setup a develpoment environment to create DOS demos/apps. consisting of: